 A vaccine is like a harmless version of an infection that we intentionally bring into the body to train our immune system to fight it.
-Once the immune system has learned to recognize and attack the harmless version, it will always "remember" and be prepared for when the harmful version comes along.
-This means that, in the future, we are safe from that particular type of infection.
+Once the immune system has learned to recognize and attack the harmless version, it will "remember" and be prepared when the harmful version comes along, rendering it inert before it creates disease.

 How exactly do we make a harmless version of an infection?
 Infections occur when a pathogen (usually some kind of bacteria or virus) enters the body and produces toxins or otherwise wreaks havoc.
-Therefore, a vaccine usually consists of one of the following:
+A vaccine usually consists of one of the following:

 - A dead or weakened pathogen itself

 - An inactivated toxin the pathogen makes1-3

 Vaccines have played an enormous role in preventing infectious diseases around the world.
 In fact, certain diseases, like polio, are almost completely eradicated thanks to vaccines.2

 Now, you might be thinking, "But acne is not an infectious disease."
 This is true, but a type of pathogen, in this case a bacteria called C. acnes, does contribute to acne.
 Let's take a look at how targeting this bacteria might allow scientists to design a vaccine against acne.

 Why Target C. acnes?

 C. acnes is a type of bacteria that lives in the skin of almost all humans.
 It can contribute to acne by: